shutas/shutasuzuki/exampleSite/content/blog/ppap.md

 #### What's covered in this post?

-* PPAP: A unique "protocol" to secure email attachments in Japan
+* PPAP: A unique "protocol" to protect email attachments in Japan
 * Is PPAP really secure?

 <hr>

-##### PPAP: A unique "protocol" to secure email attachments in Japan
+##### PPAP: A unique "protocol" to protect email attachments in Japan

 Most people will probably agree that Japan cultivates a unique culture of its own.
 From ***kimono*** to ***anime*** and everything in between, Japan has a track record of differentiating itself from the rest of the globe.
 Sharing no borders with its neighboring countries, Japan's [Galápagos syndrome](https://medium.com/@alxgcs/understanding-the-galapagos-syndrome-through-japans-unique-quirks-967dcbc05d47) never fails to surprise us with the alternative paths human evolution can take.